-Japan's constitution is called Nihon Koku Kenpou [日本國憲法] and was promulgated on November 3, 1946 and applied on May 3, 1947.
-In this We will see all articles and information about the constitution of Japan.
+The constitution of Japan is called Nihon Koku Kenpou [日本國憲法] and was enacted on November 3, 1946 and applied on May 3, 1947.
+In this Article let's see all articles and information about the constitution of Japan.

-The constitution guarantees a parliamentary system of government and guarantees fundamental rights.
-Under this constitution, the Emperor is the symbol of the state and the union of the people, and exerts a purely ceremonial power, without the possession of sovereignty.
+The constitution guarantees a parliamentary system of Government and guarantees fundamental rights.
+Upon this constitution, the Emperor is the symbol of the State and the union of the people, and exercises a purely ceremonial power, without the possession of sovereignty.

-Japan's constitution, also called the Pacifist Constitution (平和憲法, Heiwa-Kenpō), she is famous for renouncing the right to declare war present in the induced by the occupation of the United States after the Second World War.
+The constitution of Japan, also called the Pacifist Constitution (平和憲法, Heiwa-Kenpō), she is famous for the waiver of the right to declare war present in the occupation induced by the United States after World War II.

 The Preamble to the Constitution of Japan